r0nharley/TestAutomationExample/README.md

 # Trade-in workflow automation example

-Test Automation with Robot Framework Proof of Concept.
-This script runs through the Knock Trade-In Workflow
+Test Automation with Robot Framework proof of concept.
+This script runs through the Knock Trade-In workflow

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites